An interview by THE OTHER SIDE

 One of the reasons that makes your debut album unique is absence of guitar tracks.
 Why did you decide to record all 10 songs without an accord played by guitar?

-My bass sound has developed to be quite big and offensive but it was often too much when played with guitars.
-When I started to record layered bass tracks, I found out I can achieve in that way the overall sound I want.
+When I played in the band, my bass sound was quite big and offensive but it was often too much when played with guitars.
+When I started to record layered bass tracks, I found out I can in that way achieve the overall sound I want.
 I enjoyed the freedom to do whatever I like with my bass.
 That freedom is more a sound thing than playing a lot of notes.
 The absence of guitars gave of course plenty of room for synth and piano sounds.

 Who inspires and influences you?
 (Musicians, artists, politicians or maybe your family and friends?)